 Click Create Image

-Then the image will begin processing to get uploaded to glance
+Then the image will begin processing for uploading to glance.

 If you did not, let the intstructor know now